 Come and see us and find out for yourself what Oxford is really like.

-Our final undergraduate open day in 2016 will be on Friday 16 September.
+Our undergraduate open days in 2017 will be on 28 and 29 June and 15 September.

 Oxford is a city best explored by foot or bicycle.
 There is no central campus so it is important to plan your visit in advance, perhaps drawing up a list of places to visit and planning your route between them.
 The following resources may be useful: